kgullikson88/blog/content/2015-07-06-ClimateChange.md

 </table>

-The constant model is very obviously bad and was chosen to be so.
+The constant model is very obviously bad and was chosen to be so to demonstrate how bayesian evidence works.
 The polynomial fit reproduces the data much better, but so does the exponential fit that has 3 fewer parameters.

 Let's take a look at the bayesian evidence for each of the three first models.
 Since the multinest algorithm numerically calculates the evidence, it has some uncertainty that I also quote.
 Also note that the values quoted here are actually *$log(evidence)$* rather than just the evidence (that makes it computationally more stable).